Meet the Support Planner team

 Karen (Service Support Officer)

-Karen joined the NIISQ Agency in July 2018, working alongside Tracey L as a Service Support Officer.
+Karen joined the NIISQ Agency in July 2018 in a Service Support Officer role.

 “When I saw the role description, I knew that this was exactly what I was looking for,” said Karen.

 Karen’s combined skills, experience and passion is an excellent fit for providing assistance to the NIISQ Support Planners.

 Karen’s career includes working as a school officer aiding and encouraging children with learning and physical disabilities to achieve their best.

 She brings her most recent experience working for Queensland Health, Medical Aids Subsidy Scheme, Equipment services for the last six years.
 This role involved assisting with the repairs and maintenance of client equipment such as wheelchairs, shower chairs, hoists and walking aids, and arranging the approval and provision of new equipment for clients to enable them to have a better quality of life.

 Karen says she was attracted to NIISQ as the Scheme is giving a quality of life to people and their families who have had a life changing accident.